Queensland tropical rain forests

 The Queensland tropical rain forests ecoregion (WWF ID: AA0117) covers a portion of the coast of Queensland in northeastern Australia and belongs to the Australasian realm.
 The forest contains the world's best living record of the major stages in the evolutionary history of the world's land plants, including most of the world's relict species of plants from the ancient supercontinent of Gondwana.
 The history of the evolution of marsupials and songbirds is also well represented.

 Location and description

 The ecoregion covers 32,700 km2 of northeastern coastal Queensland, from the coast up a series of plateaus and tablelands to the mountains behind the coast.
 The ecoregion comprises three separate sections.
 The northern area, which includes Cairns, is the largest, from 15°30’ to 19°25’ south latitude.
 This northern section is also known as the Wet Tropics bioregion, and is just east of the Einasleigh Uplands.
-The middle section is centered on Mackay, Queensland, and the southern section is just south of Shoalwater Bay.
-These latter two sections are bounded on the west by the Brigalow tropical savanna ecoregion.
-Elevations in the ecoregion rise from sea level to 1,477 meters, with a mean of 301 meters.
+The middle section is centred on Mackay, Queensland, and the southern section is just south of Shoalwater Bay.
+These latter two sections correspond to the Central Mackay Coast bioregion and are bounded on the west by the Brigalow tropical savanna ecoregion.
+Elevations in the ecoregion rise from sea level to 1,477 metres, with a mean of 301 metres.